harryme17/color-grado/README.md

 Color Grado is a web application that matches the color scheme of one image to another.
 It utilizes the ColorThief library to extract a color palette from a primary image and applies those colors to a secondary image.
 Users can view the modified image and download it in its new color scheme.

+This project is published and accessible at [https://harryme17.github.io/color-grado/](https://harryme17.github.io/color-grado/).

 ## Features

 - Upload a primary image to extract a color palette.